rumkin/priest/README.md

-priest
+Priest
 ======

-Priest is an application run tool
+Priest restarts application on source change and allows you to run different application configurations with single command.